serokell/blog-posts/Haskell Parser Combinators/article.md

       Right (output, rest) -> Right (f output, rest)
 ```

-Here's a little shorter implementation.
 Since `Either` is a monad, we can use do-notation.
+Here's an implementation that's a little shorter:

 ```hs
 instance Functor (Parser i e) where